 Face lifts are most commonly performed in the Same Day Surgery Unit of Saint Vincent Hospital at the Worcester Medical Center.
-We also operate at the Massachusetts Eye and Ear Infirmary.
 General anesthesia or local anesthesia with intravenous sedation is required.
-Dr. Bentkover will make an incision that starts at or inside the hairline at the temple and continues in front of the ear, then around the earlobe and behind the ear, ending at the scalp area.
+Dr. Bentkover will make an incision that starts at or inside the hairline at the temple or sideburn, continues behind the cartilage in front of your ear canal (the triages) and ends at the scalp area.
+Dr. Bentkover may need to alter the incision to prevent further elevation of you sideburn.
+The mini lift incision does not extend as far up behind the ear as with the full face lift.
+It is the so-called “short incision’ face lift.
 These incisions are placed in such a manner that they generally hide very nicely.
 Most women can wear their hair up in a few months without worry of unsightly incisions.
 Excess skin is removed and sagging muscles and connective tissues (called the SMAS) are tightened.
 Incisions are closed carefully and every effort is made to hide them as much as possible.
-The procedure may take up to 5 hours, depending on whether any other procedures are performed at the same time.

 Recovery: What to Expect

 You will be given explicit pre- and post-operative instructions.
-By following these instructions you will minimize potential problems.
+By following these instructions, you will minimize potential problems.
 It is necessary to have someone drive you home and stay with you for the first 24 hours.
-There is also a hotel across the street from the hospital that is very accustomed to hosting our patients.
+If you live an hour or more away, we prefer you stay overnight in one of hotels near the hospital.
 Initially you will have a large dressing wrapped around your head, and your neck will feel very tight.
 You might have surgical drains.
 These will be removed in approximately 24 hours.
 Often there are no drains.
 Stitches around the ears will be removed in a few days or dissolve on their own.
 The scalp sutures or staples will be removed in 7-10 days.

 Generally scars fade satisfactorily over a number of weeks, but maximal fading may take a few months.
 Most swelling and discoloration generally decreases within two to three weeks, but some in some areas it may take months to subside.
-You are usually “presentable” in 2 weeks.
-If a midface lift is also performed, the mid facial swelling will persist longer.
+You are usually “presentable” in two weeks.
 Tightness in your face and neck will be present for several weeks, and there may be slight changes in your hair pattern around the incision.
 Dr. Bentkover will discuss all these details with you and show you the location of the incisions.
 If you have had a face lift previously, your hairline may be a bit high at the sideburn area.
-Dr. Bentkover may need to alter the incision to prevent further elevation of you sideburn.

-Complications following face lift are veryrare but can happen.
-They may include bleeding, infection, loss of a small amount of skin nearthe ears, facial nerve injury, discoloration of the skin, numbness, asymmetry and excessive scarring.
+Complications following face lift are very rare but can happen.
+They may include bleeding, infection, loss of a small amount of skin nearthe ears, facial nerve injury, discoloration of the skin, numbness that persists, asymmetry and excessive scarring.
+Numbness around the ears for a few months is common.
 Infection is rare due to the large blood supply to the face.
 The risk of bleeding is greater if you take aspirin or blood thinners within 10 days of the surgery.
 The risk of wound complications is higher in smokers, diabetics, persons with a history of radiation and autoimmune or collagen diseases.

-The healing process is gradual, so you may not appreciate the final result for up to 6 months.
+The healing process is gradual, so you may not appreciate the final result for up to six months.
 A single procedure usually achieves the desired results.
+On occasion we may suggest we do a bit more platysma tightening in the office at six months out.
+It tends to settle sometimes.
 Most patients do not have another face lift later in life, but the number of patients having second face lifts is definitely growing.
 Most patients who have had face lifts are pleased with their new, more youthful appearance.
 They appreciate the return of a more youthful jawline and neckline.